loglux/vpnpolicy/README.md

 ## How to use the script
 lolcal - IP address or set of addresses (192.168.0.10, 192.168.0.0/24 or just 0.0.0.0 fur your entiere local network. client - A number of VPN Client.
 You have 5 client, so chose the relevanlt number.
+You can comment rules.nvram_commit() if you don't want to save your rules in the router's memory and comment rules.client_restart(client) to prevent VPN client from restarting.